EJHacks/Port-Intel/README.md

 1. You will only scan systems **you own** or have **explicit permission** to test.
 2. You will not use this software to perform **unauthorized scanning**, **DDoS attacks**, or any form of **network intrusion**.
+3. When you use this service you are agreeing to the following Terms of Service
-3. You accept full responsibility for all activities you perform using this tool.
+4. You accept full responsibility for all activities you perform using this tool.

 The developer Eric Edwards is **not responsible** for any misuse, damage, or legal consequences resulting from unauthorized usage.
-What ever you do is on your own you have been warned.

 ---